 Dr. Sylvia Lee Mann

-Sylvia began her musical studies at age 4 and was performing her first professional “gigs” just before her 14th birthday.
-She completed undergraduate studies at Chapman College, and graduate studies at the University of Southern California & London University.
+She completed undergraduate studies at Chapman University, and graduate studies at the University of Southern California & London University.
 As a violist and violinist, she studied with many distinguished teachers, tracing the pedagogical line back to Ivan Galamian.
 As a composer, her mentors include William Kraft, Gunther Schuller, and Samuel Adler.
 Her conducting studies included such notable pedagogues as John Koshak, Hans Beer, Daniel Lewis, James Vail, Rodney Eichenberger, Gunther Schuller, and Neville Mariner.

 Originally from Los Angeles, Dr. Mann resided in Louisiana from 1987 - 2002, where she served as the principal violist of the Shreveport Symphony Orchestra, the Baroque Artists of Shreveport and violist of the Premier String Quartet, and was the Director of the Ark-La-Tex Youth Symphony Orchestra program.
 She also enjoyed performing with the popular all-woman rock band, “Lip Service” and was the recipient of the Shreveport LA Regional Arts Council’s prestigious Music Fellowship Award.

 Sylvia’s music is heard on the concert stage, in film, television, and media outlets.
 Works have also been commissioned and performed by many orchestras, and she was featured in the Culver City Symphony’s historic concert, “The American Beat - Women Composers”.
-Dr. Mann and her orchestras have been recognized by the City of Ontario and the City of West Covina.
+Dr. Mann and her orchestras have been recognized by the City of Ontario and the City of West Covina, as well as Los Angeles and San Bernardino Counties.
 The County of Los Angeles, and L.A.
 County Fair recognized her as a “Community Hero” for her work in the arts, and she received “Woman of the Year in the Arts” awards from the California State Legislature and the US House of Representatives.
 She has also received multiple awards from CSUDH for her scholarship, research and creative activities, as well as for her outstanding participation in the CSU/CSUDH Affordable Learning Solutions Initiative and contribution to student learning.
 She is an ACME Honoree of Mu Phi Epsilon.